Annapurna Circuit Trek Nepal Travel Guide

 Bicycle limited infrastructure.
 Cycling on main roads can be hazardous.
 The main trekking trails are not suitable for cycling.

 Tempo, a three-wheeled vehicle similar to a tuk-tuk, is common for traveling short distances in cities.
-They are cheaper than taxis but less comfortable.
+They cost less than taxis but less comfortable.
 Shared Jeeps: These are important for the Annapurna Circuit.
 They function as collective taxis, taking passengers to various points along the road that parallels parts of the trekking trail (e.g., Besisahar to Syange/Chame, or Muktinath/Jomsom to Beni/Pokhara).
 They are usually crowded but are the most common way for locals and trekkers to cover road sections.

 The most common and economical way to reach the Annapurna Circuit trailhead.